'I am not your moodboard': Graduate fashion designer accuses Balenciaga of appropriation - KVIA

 An up-and-coming fashion designer has accused Balenciaga of appropriating her work, alleging that the luxury label posted an image to social media strikingly similar to one in her portfolio, which it had requested to see.

-Tra My Nguyen said she was left “angry and speechless” when the Spanish brand uploaded a photo of a motorbike draped in colorful garments to its official Instagram account Wednesday.
+Tra My Nguyen said she was left “angry and speechless” when the French-owned Spanish brand, uploaded a photo of a motorbike draped in colorful garments to its official Instagram account Wednesday.
 She accused the company of “stealing, appropriating and profiting from POC (people of color) artists’ ideas.”

 Balenciaga has not yet responded to CNN’s request for comment.